Harrow International School Bangkok

 Harrow International School Bangkok, shortened to HISB, is an international boarding school in Don Mueang District, Bangkok, Thailand.

 HISB is a full member of FOBISIA, and is categorised as a school accredited via an approved inspectorate by the federation.
-In addition, the school offers IGCSE and A Levels as part of the British-national curriculum they follow.
+In addition, the school offers IGCSE and A Levels as part of the National Curriculum for England they follow.

 History

+Founding and royal connections

-Harrow International School Bangkok opened in 1998 marking the first Harrow School established in Asia.
+Harrow International School Bangkok opened in 1998 marking the first Harrow school established in Asia.
 Thailand was selected as the location due to the historical ties between Harrow School in London and the Thai royal family.
-Since the late 19th century, 23 princes of the royal household, including Prince Mahidol, grandfather of the current King, were educated at Harrow School.
+Since the late nineteenth century, 23 princes of the royal household, including Prince Mahidol, grandfather of the current King, had been educated at Harrow School.
 The school was part of a trend of making British-style schools abroad as opposed to having students come to Britain for their schooling.
 The school was made coeducational and allowed day pupils, unlike the original Harrow.

-In 2001, three years after its establishment, HISB joined Federation of British International Schools in Asia (FOBISIA).
+In 2001, it joined Federation of British International Schools in Asia.

+Relocation and expansion

-Under the leadership of Mr. Stuart Morris, the school grew to 800 students.
-After Mr. Morris, Dr. Mark Hensman becomes Head Master, serving for seven years before transitioning to a leadership role overseeing the establishment of new Harrow Schools in Beijing and Hong Kong.
+Under its first headmaster, Stuart Morris, the school grew to around 800 pupils.
+His successor, Mark Hensman, served seven years before leaving to oversee the establishment of new Harrow Schools in Beijing and Hong Kong.
 In 2003, HISB relocated to its current 35-acre, purpose-built campus in Don Mueang.
-The introduction of the 'House System,' expanded boarding facilities, a robust extracurricular 'Leadership in Action' program, and a dedicated preparatory school for Years 6–8 contribute to the school's growth to 1,200 students.
+The introduction of the house system, expanded boarding facilities, and a 'Leadership in Action' co-curricular programme, and a preparatory school for Years 6–-8 contributed to the school's growth to around 1,200 students.

-In the 2004 Indian Ocean earthquake and tsunami that devastated parts of Thailand, HISB staff aided in rescue efforts and saving lives during the disaster.

-2008

-The school celebrates its 10th anniversary.
-Dr. Mark Hensman steps down and is succeeded by Mr. Kevin Riley, formerly the Headmaster of the John Lyon School in London.

-2011

-Severe flooding forces Harrow Bangkok to temporarily relocate to various sites across the city.
-The collaborative efforts of staff, students, and parents ensure that lessons continue uninterrupted.

-2012

-Mr. Kevin Riley returns to the UK to lead Bradford Grammar School.
-Mr. Michael Farley, previously Head Master of the British School in Tokyo, becomes the new Head Master of Harrow Bangkok.

-2013

-A major redevelopment project, known as 'HBuild,' begins to upgrade and enhance the Bangkok campus over the next five years.
+Leadership